Insights · 12 min read

 So maybe you have an idea of what customer experience (CX) is, but you’re not sure how to measure it or what metrics and KPIs you should track.
 Understanding and measuring customer experience is crucial to enhancing service quality and increasing customer loyalty.

-CX is more than data collection—it's about making sense of data to drive meaningful growth.
+CX is more than data collection—it's about using customer analytics to make sense of the data and drive meaningful growth.

 Want to sift through the clutter?
-Our guide breaks down six crucial metrics, from Net Promoter Score (NPS) to Customer Lifetime Value (CLV), demonstrating how each one captures a slice of your customers' perceptions.
+Our guide breaks down six crucial customer experience KPIs, from Net Promoter Score (NPS) to Customer Lifetime Value (CLV), demonstrating how each one captures a slice of your customers' perceptions.
 These insights lay the groundwork for targeted, customer-first strategies, propelling your business forward.

 Key takeaways